Life's big question: How long after a concussion can you drink alcohol?

 Alcohol increases your risk of concussion.

 As stated above, alcohol consumption is correlated with concussions.
-Alcohol may impair normal inhibition, alters motor control, impairs normal sleep, and - bing, band, boop - your concussion risk goes up.
+Alcohol may impair normal inhibition, alter motor control, impair normal sleep, and - bing, band, boop - your concussion risk goes up.

 Alcohol is not a part of the optimal recovery plan.